top of page

 • Have teaching staff who are aware of and sensitive to the needs of all pupils, teaching pupils in a way that is more appropriate to their needs.

-• Gain in confidence and improve their self-esteem.
+• Gain confidence and improve their self-esteem.

 • Are supported by parents/ carers, staff and relevant external agencies in order to meet their special educational needs and disabilities.